Interfaith Collaborative Against Human Trafficking

 Interfaith Collaborative Meetings

 Currently under Covid regulations we are keeping our meetings and communication online via zoom and email, calling people to action as opportunities arise within the community.
-If you would like to join forces with our ongoing work, please sign up at the bottom of this page to receive regular emails of how to stay involved.
+If you would like to join forces with our ongoing work, please sign up here to receive regular emails of how to stay involved, and continue reading below for ways to plug into specific areas in the meantime.

 Meet Tangible Needs of Survivors

 Through our network of faith communities, we work to raise funds and collect items, such as Fresh Start Bags--a 'kit' that includes the basic necessities survivors will need to begin their new life of freedom.
-We also help to connect local homes for survivors with tangible resources, as needs arise.
+We also help to connect local survivors with tangible resources as needs arise, through our local survivor homes Hope Refuge (youth survivors--short term residential), SAFE House (youth survivors), and Living Arrows (transitioning adults).
+We keep our partners updated for relevant current needs through our communication network.
+If you would like to see these organizations' current needs lists, check them out here:

 Human Trafficking 101 Trainings